AmandaOliver/clean-code/clean-code/README.md

 Writing clean code is like picking up your trash when leaving the camp.
 And because of so, we should follow the *Boy Scout Rule*:
 **Leave the camground cleaner than you found it**.

-How much time do need to understand what this function does?
+How much time do you need to understand what this function does?

 ```javascript
  setStake : function (id (WTF), stake) {